Gainaboina-Madhu/Polynomial-Linear-Regression/README.md

      - from sklearn.preprocessing import PolynomialFeatures
      - poly_reg = PolynomialFeatures(degree=2)
      - poly_res = poly_reg.fit_transform(X)
+     - fit -> is used for maths calculation (mean)
+     - transform -> is used for transform the fit values

 # 7️⃣ Apply Linear Regression on Polynomial Features
      - from sklearn.linear_model import LinearRegression